-The Health and Social Care Board will consider applications for state-funded treatment in another European Economic Area (EEA) country or Switzerland where:
+The Health and Social Care Board will consider applications for state-funded treatment in another European Economic Area (EEA) country where:

 In order for the Board to support the S2 application you will be required to submit the following supportive information:

 You are responsible for providing accurate and complete information to support the decision making process.
 Incomplete applications will cause delay in processing your request.

 Note: The Health and Social Care Board (NI) can only process claims for people ordinarily resident in Northern Ireland and entitled to access health and social care services.
 Patients will be asked to provide proof of residency and entitlement to health and social care services.

 It can take up to 20 working days for a fully completed application form to be processed and a decision made.
 You will be informed of the outcome of your application once a decision has been reached.